 MASON by reSAWN TIMBER co. features clear vertical grain WESTERN HEMLOCK with a 0-VOC oil finish.
-MASON is appropriate for interior wall cladding and ceiling applications.
-MASON is standardly a Class B Fire Rating.
+MASON is appropriate for interior wall & ceiling cladding.
+It can be used for exterior applications on PROTECTED surfaces such as soffits to achieve a seamless interior/exterior aesthetic.
+MASON is standardly a Class B Fire Rating for interior applications.

 MASON is finished with a sustainable, plant-based hardwax oil finish that contains 0-VOCs and is available FSC-certified upon request.